Simpletree233/ID2223_Scalable_ML/README.md

 In the first task, you will build and run the Iris Flower Dataset as a serverless system.

+Go to dir and install the requiements using: `pip install -r requirements.txt`

 In the second task, you will build a similar serverless ML service for the Titantic passenger survival dataset.
 You need to write the source code for this task yourself.
 It is a good idea to use the Iris Flower Dataset source code as a basis for building the Titantic service.

 ## Task 1